 Mr. Green commended for the record that Mr. Kimmel was pivotal in the auditing process and complimented his quality of work.

-Mr. King asked what changes the Treasurer’s office would like to make to the architecture.
+Mr. Campbell-King asked what changes the Treasurer’s office would like to make to the architecture.
 Mr. Kimmel stated that if we had just one 403(b) vendor, or two it would streamline the process and not require a common remitter.

 Ms. Hurd commended Fidelity on reporting and automated processes.
 And clarified that MetLife’s reporting is incomplete, not inaccurate, but added many improvements could be made to the process, specifically on the front end.